Connor Mosack

 Charles Connor Mosack (born January 20, 1999) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 81 Chevrolet Silverado RST for McAnally–Hilgemann Racing, part-time in the NASCAR Xfinity Series, driving the No. 14 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing, the No. 9 Chevrolet Camaro SS for JR Motorsports, and the No. 99 Chevrolet Camaro SS for Viking Motorsports as well as part-time in the ARCA Menards Series and ARCA Menards Series East, driving the Nos.
-28 and 82 Chevrolet SSs for Pinnacle Racing Group.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 7 Chevrolet Silverado RST for Spire Motorsports, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 43 Chevrolet Camaro SS for SPS Racing, and part-time in the ARCA Menards Series, driving the No. 28 Chevrolet SS for Pinnacle Racing Group.
+He has previously competed in the ARCA Menards Series East and ARCA Menards Series West.

 Racing career

 Early career

 After participating in an on-track Mario Andretti Racing Experience at Charlotte Motor Speedway, Mosack began his racing career in 2017 in the INEX U.S. Legend Car ranks.
-Entering his first full season in 2018 at the age of nineteen, the young driver needed just four races to earn his first victory, taking the fourth of five events in the 2018 Winter Nationals at Florida’s Citrus County Speedway.
+Entering his first full season in 2018 at the age of nineteen, he needed just four races to earn his first victory, taking the fourth of five events in the 2018 Winter Nationals at Florida’s Citrus County Speedway.

-Racing in the Semi-Pro and Open Divisions, Mosack competed at North Carolina’s Concord Speedway, the Summer Shootout Series at Charlotte Motor Speedway, and Las Vegas Motor Speedway among other events.
+Racing in the Semi-Pro and Open Divisions, Mosack competed at North Carolina’s Concord Speedway, the Summer Shootout Series at Charlotte Motor Speedway, and Las Vegas Motor Speedway, among other events.
 In 42 starts, Mosack earned twenty victories, 34 top-fives, and 37 top-ten finishes.
 Among those was a sweep of the National events at Las Vegas, including the Road Course World Finals and Asphalt Nationals.

 In 2019, Mosack raced Late Models at Hickory Motor Speedway, finishing third in points and taking top rookie honors.
 He earned seven top-five and 25 top-ten finishes in 27 starts at the venue.